Find the Best Seafood in Boston at These 10 Local-Approved Spots

 OK—we'll stop pitifully imitating Boston's infamous accent now, as there are plenty of distinguished folk wandering its streets who would roll their eyes at this hyper-stereotypical lack of enunciation of the letter "R." But we won't stop talking about how Boston's a damn fine town to sidle up with a Sam Adams and a lobster roll—or a dozen oysters, or a bowl of seafood soup—and there are many places within city limits where one can engage in this life-affirming activity.

-The Barking Crab, 88 Sleeper Street Boston, Massachusetts 02210For too long, the Crab was a lonely outpost on the Fort Point Channel.
+- The Barking Crab, 88 Sleeper Street Boston, Massachusetts 02210For too long, the Crab was a lonely outpost on the Fort Point Channel.
 But as the area has exploded, the iconic seafood shack has become a stark point of contrast to all the gleaming new high rises.
 While the seafood options are bountiful—clam bakes and lobster and whole belly clams—and rich, you're definitely here for the boisterous, open-air dockside atmosphere.

-- B&G Oysters: Regularly recognized as one of the city's best, this South End favorite brings New England-style cooking together with the fruits of the sea.
+- B&G Oysters, 550 Tremont Street, Boston, Massachusetts 02116Regularly recognized as one of the city's best, this South End favorite brings New England-style cooking together with the fruits of the sea.
 That means a bountiful raw bar, alongside entrees like roasted sable with cavatelli, watercress pesto, and manila clams, as well as vadouvan curried mussels with Castelvetrano olives, cilantro, and pickled red onions.

 A beautifully designed small space in the Back Bay, every inch of Saltie Girl seems made for Instagram, down to the multitude of tinned fish options that make up a large part of the menu.
 Pick from exotic anchovy and sardine selections from around the world, or grab a more adventurous tin of eel, cockles, squid, trout, mackerel, or cod liver.

 - Neptune Oyster, 63 Salem Street # 1, Boston, Massachusetts 02113A winner in the North End, Neptune Oyster was an early pioneer of elevating seafood restaurants in the city, and it remains a favorite.
 Choose from a couple dozen locally-harvested oysters paired with a wine from the restaurant's extensive, well-curated list.

-Select Oyster Bar: This small Back Bay spot focuses on locally-caught seafood prepared Mediterranean-style; think things like Casco Bay halibut with roasted delicata squash, sweet peppers, corn, Tuscan kale, and cauliflower.
+- Select Oyster Bar, 50 Gloucester Street, Boston, Massachusetts 02115This small Back Bay spot focuses on locally-caught seafood prepared Mediterranean-style; think things like Casco Bay halibut with roasted delicata squash, sweet peppers, corn, Tuscan kale, and cauliflower.
 The platters come in three sizes, peaking with the $245 Great Republic, a platter with 12 oysters, an eight-shrimp cocktail, scallop ceviche, peekytoe crab salad, lobster, smoked salmon, caviar, and tuna tartare—an order big enough to feed a whale.

 - Row 34, 383 Congress Street, Fort Point, Massachusetts 0221Proving a raw bar- and beer-focused restaurant doesn't have to do the dockside shtick, this glimmering Fort Point space is as good-looking as its food is tasty.
 Choose from dozens of oysters, smoked and cured pâtés and rillettes, and crudo to start, then move on to larger options like the plump Jonah crab cakes with jalapeño, corn, and cilantro.
 The beer list is impressive, too, with ample large format and rare brews to please the more discerning beer nerds.

-- Bar Mezzana, 360 Harrison Avenue, Boston, Massachusetts 02118This isn't your parents' South End.
+- Bar Mezzana, 360 Harrison Avenue, Boston, Massachusetts 02118This isn't your parents' Southie.
 Located at the base of the Ink Bloc building, a sort of one-stop gentrification hub of condos, shops, and restaurants, Bar Mezzana stands out for its simple, coastal-Italian dishes and impeccable service.
 The crudo options are vast and change daily, and the menu might offer something like Japanese bluenose with Meyer lemon, salted plum, and yellow chive, or langoustine with lime, pink peppercorn, and caviar.
 For the main course, you're getting one of the impeccable pastas, like the orecchiette with sausage, fennel, and radicchio.
 And, unlike so many Italian restaurants, they don't drop the ball on their amaro and spirit options.

 - haley.henry, 45 Province Street, Boston, Massachusetts 02108This small wine and seafood bar is a downtown rarity, as it's precious and cute amidst a sea of boring restaurants.
 The wine program is extensive, and almost everything by the bottle can be ordered if you get a glass or two.
-The bites range from small-sized, like nuts and house jerky, to a entire jar of foie with blueberries and borage.
+The bites range from small-sized, like nuts and house jerky, to an entire jar of foie gras with blueberries and borage.
 Just make sure you order the speciality: tinned fish.